 For contemporary art lovers, Inhotim will be an amazing experience, strolling through gardens, lakes, trails and valleys, all decorated by sculptures on display in the open air.

-Enjoy a live concert with Brazilian artists and relax in a beautiful natural setting with a delicious picnic.
+Relax in a beautiful natural setting with a delicious picnic.

 Be driven back in time and walk through Mariana and the narrow streets of Ouro Preto, Tiradentes, Sao Joao Del Rey, visiting gold-encrusted churches and end the day with a dinner whilst serenaded by a private violist; become a legitimate “Mineiro” learning how to cook the traditional “pão de queijo”.
+Relaxing moments take place on the trails and waterfalls amid the nature of Ibitipoca.

 From nature to colonial sites, Rio de Janeiro will always enchant even the most experienced travellers.